Frequently Asked Questions

 If you would like to visit Queen Mary, please contact firstname.lastname@example.org.
 We can arrange for you to have a campus visit on a suitable date and time.

-The Queen Mary Alumni Data Protection Policy is in addition to the university's data protection policy and applies specifically to information held about alumni, donors and supporters of Queen Mary University of London (QMUL).
+The Queen Mary Alumni Data Protection Policy is in addition to the university's data protection policy and applies specifically to information held about alumni, donors and supporters of Queen Mary University of London.

-The Development & Alumni Directorate helps former students to keep in touch with the university and with fellow alumni, as well as to provide opportunities to support the work of QMUL.
+The Development & Alumni Directorate helps former students to keep in touch with the university and with fellow alumni, as well as to provide opportunities to support the work of Queen Mary.

 The information you provide is used by the university to communicate with you in a variety of ways, such as:

-However, your information is not shared with other alumni, apart from any details that you choose to share via the Alumni Portal.
-Furthermore, your data will also not routinely be disclosed to any external bodies, other than those contracted by QMUL’s Development & Alumni Directorate in order to assist with its routine activities listed above.
+However, your information is not shared with other alumni, apart from any details that you choose to share via the Queen Mary Network.
+Furthermore, your data will also not routinely be disclosed to any external bodies, other than those contracted by Queen Mary's Development and Alumni Directorate in order to assist with its routine activities listed above.
 We always ensure that we have a thorough non-disclosure policy in place which means that the external body is only able to use information we provide for the specified purpose and nothing further.